Apple Orchard Falls: Hike to a 200-Foot-Tall Waterfall Near Bedford, Virginia

 Re-trace your steps to the parking lot but take your time since the hike is all uphill on the way back.
 Watch your step as you navigate rocks and tree roots.

 It can be easy to be careless when fatigued from the difficult uphill climb.
-You can also make this a loop hike by starting at the North Creek Campground.
+You can also make this a loop hike by starting at North Creek Campground.

 Hike Options